tcort/internet-poker-protocol/README.md

 # internet-poker-protocol

-Module for parsing and creating Internet Poker Protocol 2.0 messages.
+Module for parsing and creating Internet Poker Protocol 2.0 messages as well has evaluating poker hands.

 ## Installation